matrix-org/matrix-spec-proposals/proposals/1776-peeking-via-sync.md

 initial sync), in that a slow large granular incremental sync could be interrupted and later resumed in order to prioritise loading specific rooms as the user navigates the app.

+## Tradeoffs

+The API shape here is picked quite naively as it seems to do the job.
+There are probably many other ways to skin the cat.

 ## Security considerations